JoannickGardize/SharkSerialization/README.md

 - There is no multiple references to the same instance.

 Fields which does not respect one, the other, or both of these conditions must be annotated with `@UndefinedType` and / or `@SharedReference`.
 Each of these annotions adds 2 bytes of overhead each time the field has to be serialized.
 Shared references are serialized only one time, other references will only takes 2 bytes.

-## Incoming feature
-- Synchronization: share a known object graph and be able to only serialize modified parts.
-- Collections and Maps: default support of collections and maps